Stripped Live in the U.K.

 Stripped Live in the U.K. is the second concert DVD by Christina Aguilera, and documents the premiere UK performances of The Stripped Tour.
 The DVD does not include "Make Over" which was situated after "Can't Hold Us Down".
 An extended version of "What a Girl Wants" can be seen on television broadcast of the concert.
 The DVD premiered on WB Network at 9 PM on November 30, 2003.

-Reception
+Critical reception

-The DVD received mixed to positive reviews from music critics.
+The DVD received mixed-to-positive reviews from music critics.
 UK reviewer, Peter Martin, praised the shows production, choreography and Aguilera's vocal ability, however was critical of Aguilera's tendency to oversing and the director's overall mixing.
-In a positive review, Mark Deming from the New York Times called the show "Spectacular".
+In a positive review, Mark Deming from The New York Times called the show "spectacular".

+Commercial performance

+The DVD release reached top ten on record charts in most markets, including Belgium and Sweden.
+In Mexico, the DVD debuted at number seven on the AMPROFON Music DVD Chart, and in the United Kingdom it debuted at number six.
+In Australia, Stripped Live in the U.K. debuted at number four of the DVD chart and then fell to number six the following week.
+In the United States, the DVD peaked at number three on the Billboard Top Music Videos chart on October 30, 2004.